ArkEcosystemArchive/docs-legacy/docs/sdk/clients/usage.md

 The client SDK can be used to query the [delegate resource](/api/public/v2/delegates.html).

 A delegate is a regular wallet that has broadcasted a registration transaction, acquired a sufficient number of votes, and has a Relay Node configured to forge new blocks through a `forger` module.
 At any time only 51 delegates are active.
-They are cost-efficient miners running the Ark Network.
+They are cost-efficient miners running the ARK Network.

 Voters are wallets which have broadcasted a vote transaction on a delegate.
 A vote remains active until an un-vote transaction is sent (it does not have to be recast unless a wallet wishes to change from delegate).
 Voting for a delegate does not give the delegate access to the wallet nor does it lock the coins in it.